KallPetrov/Hexagon-Lab/README.md

 # Hexagon-Lab
 Hexagon-Lab Project
 You must cite https://hexagon-lab.com as the source of the original application code, regardless of whether you have made changes or not.
-Sure!
-Here's the English version of the `README.md` for your script:

 ````markdown
 # TMX to JSON Converter - by HEXAGON-Lab